NeilRaiden/phonemic-dictionaries/1-readlex/README.md

 Sadly, the Shaw Alphabet, despite of being very useful for phonemic transcription and as a simplest shorthand system, never gained popularity.

-Kingsley Read Lexicon (aka “Read Lexicon” or simply ReadLex) was built by Shaw Alphabet enthusiasts, partly based on the _Androcles and the Lion_ book, and (probably) on [Moby Project](https://en.wikipedia.org/wiki/Moby_Project).
+Kingsley Read Lexicon (aka “Read Lexicon” or simply ReadLex) was built by Shaw Alphabet enthusiasts, partly based on the _Androcles and the Lion_ book, and (probably) on [CMU Pronouncing Dictionary](https://en.wikipedia.org/wiki/CMU_Pronouncing_Dictionary) from Carnegie Mellon University, or on [Moby Project](https://en.wikipedia.org/wiki/Moby_Project) by Grady Ward.

 Out of all the open-source lexicons with English pronunciation, ReadLex is the best.
 All other lexicons contain so many errors, indicating that they were NOT built by humans, or at the very least NOT by speakers of English.